Alex313031/gn-xp/docs/reference.md

     myvalues.foo += 2
     empty_scope.new_thing = [ 1, 2, 3 ]

+  Scope equality is defined as single-level scopes identical within the current scope.
+That is, all values in the first scope must be present and identical within the second, and vice versa.
+Note that this means inherited scopes are always unequal by definition.
 ```
 ### <a name="input_conversion"></a>**Input and output conversions are arguments to file and process functions**
 #### **that specify how to convert data to or from external formats.
 The possible**